googleapis/google-cloud-cpp/README.md

 ### Bazel rules

-Only the rules exported at the top-level directory, except experimental rules, are part of the public API (e.g. `//:spanner`).
-Experimental rules have `experimental` in their name, e.g. `//:experimental-firestore`).
+Only the rules exported at the top-level directory are intended for customer user, e.g.,`//:spanner`.
+Experimental rules have `experimental` in their name, e.g. `//:experimental-firestore`, as previously stated, experimental rules are subject to change or removal without notice.

-Previously we some of the rules in subdirectories (e.g. `//google/cloud/bigtable:bigtable_client`) had public visibility.
-These rules are deprecated as of 2021-02-15, and will be become inaccessible (or removed) on or shortly after **2022-02-15**.
+Previously some of the rules in subdirectories
+(e.g. `//google/cloud/bigtable:bigtable_client`) had public visibility.
+These
+rules are deprecated as of 2021-02-15, and will be become inaccessible (or removed) on or shortly after **2022-02-15**.

 ### CMake targets and packages

-Only CMake packages starting with the `google_cloud_cpp_` prefix are part of the public API.
-Only targets starting with `google-cloud-cpp::`, except experimental targets, are part of the public API.
-Experimental targets have `experimental` in their name (e.g. `google-cloud-cpp::experimental-iam`).
+Only CMake packages starting with the `google_cloud_cpp_` prefix intended for customer use.
+Only targets starting with `google-cloud-cpp::`, except experimental targets, are intended for customer use.
+Experimental targets have `experimental` in their name (e.g. `google-cloud-cpp::experimental-iam`), as previously stated, experimental targets are subject to change or removal without notice.

 In previous versions we released packages with other prefixes (or without specific prefixes), these are deprecated as of 2021-02-15, and will be retired on or shortly after **2022-02-15**.
 Same applies to any targets exported with other prefixes (or without an specific prefix).

-#### CMake targets outside packages

-We are aware that some applications use `git submodules` or CMake's `FetchContent` to build dependencies in a subdirectory.
-We do not test `google-cloud-cpp` with these approaches, and cannot recommend that applications use them.
-Having said that, application developers using them should consider:
-  * Targets not starting with `google-cloud-cpp::` are subject to change, including removal, without notice.
-  * We define targets starting with `google-cloud-cpp::` that should provide the same functionality as the exported targets when you install `google-cloud-cpp`.

 ### pkg-config modules

-Only modules starting with `google_cloud_cpp_` are part of the public API.
+Only modules starting with `google_cloud_cpp_` are intended for customer use.

 In previous versions we released modules with other prefixes (or without specific prefixes), these are deprecated as of 2021-02-15, and will be retired on or shortly after **2022-02-15**.

-### Library Names
+### Unsupported use cases

+We try to provide stable names for the previously described mechanisms:

+* Bazel rules,
+* CMake targets loaded via `find_package()`,
+* pkg-config modules

+It is certainly possible to use the the library through other mechanisms, and while these may work, we may accidentally break these from time to time.
+Examples of such uses and the recommended alternatives include:

+* CMake's FetchContent and/or git submodules: in these approaches the `google-cloud-cpp` library becomes a sub-directory of a larger CMake build We do not test `google-cloud-cpp` in this configuration, and we find it problematic as **all** CMake targets become visible to the larger project.
+  This is both prone to conflicts, and makes it impossible to enforce that some targets are only for testing or implementation.
+  Applications may want to consider source package managers, such as `vcpkg`, or should use CMake super builds via `ExternalProject_Add()` as alternatives.

-Library names are not part of the public API.
-Applications should not use these names directly, e.g., by using `-lgoogle_cloud_cpp_bigtable` in their command-line.
-We recommend that applications use CMake targets or pkg-config modules to build their  command-line options.
+* Using library names directly: applications should not use the library names, e.g., by using `-lgoogle_cloud_cpp_bigtable` in build scripts.
+We may need to split or merge libraries over time, making such names unstable.
+Applications should use CMake targets, e.g., `google-cloud-cpp::bigtable`, or pkg-config modules, e.g., `$(pkg-config google_cloud_cpp_bigtable --libs)`.

 ### Documentation and Comments